sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 The car's ECU is the computer that tells it when to spark and when to squirt fuel.
 It's not magic, it's science.
 The MegaSquirt (MS) ECU is a cheap, DIY alternative to other aftermarket ECUs to make standalone setups more accessible.
 For about $650, with a wiring harness and test kit, I got my ECU setup ready to go in a couple days.
 Unfortunately, if you don't know what you are doing, like me, there are A LOT of "ifs" and situational aspects in the MegaSquirt setup, and it can take a lot of work to figure out what you want to do.
 It's not impossible, though.
 With time and determination, you can work through the MS ECU if you are determined not to drop $1000s on other aftermarket ECUs.

 Below is the original diagram provided by MegaSquirt.
 There are several versions of this diagram, depending on the version and generation of MS, so this may be different than the ones you could have seen before.
-The diagram illustrates what the ECU will read (inputs) and what it will control (outputs), with this control on inputs and outputs (I/O) we can tune the engine to behave how we want it to.
+The diagram illustrates what the ECU will read (inputs) and what it will control (outputs).
+With this control on inputs and outputs (I/O), we can tune the engine to behave how we want it to.

 ![img](https://www.megamanual.com/ms2/V3_ext_wire.gif)